deeenes/bioinfo-tools/README.md

 -   https://imgur.com/WRuJV6r - Debugging workflow for beginners
 -   https://automatetheboringstuff.com/ - Python for beginners, a
     different way, with many tutorials
+-   https://realpython.com/ - Good and thorough tutorials both for
+    beginners and more advanced Python users.
 -   http://python.swaroopch.com/ - Learn Python from the beginning by
     tutorials
 -   https://www.codementor.io/python/tutorial - Useful tutorials from